dgoncasimao/BA-IFSS/README.md

 # BA-IFSS: Bachelor Thesis on Interactive Few-Shot Siamese Network

 ## Overview
 BA-IFSS (Bachelor Thesis on Interactive Few-Shot Siamese Network) is a machine learning framework for segmenting and analyzing biomedical volumes in 3D.
 This repository provides tools for preprocessing volumetric data, training deep learning models, and generating accurate segmentations using advanced neural network architectures.
+Takes the network from https://github.com/DawoodChanti/IFSS-Net (OLDREADME.md)

 ## Installation